glencoe/TDDDojo/Introduction.md

 ---

 ## During the course
-- You'll start developing
-your own software project
+- You'll start developing your own software project
-- Or implement a project proposed by us (most likely a small lib for graph representation / visualization / serialization / manipulation)
+- Or implement a project proposed by us
 - We will have a look at problems you encounter and discuss possible solutions

 ---